jitsi/handbook/docs/dev-guide/contributing.md

   `BACKGROUND_COLOR`.

-* The underscore character at the beginning of a name signals that the respective variable, function, property is non-public i.e. private, protected, or internal.
+* The underscore character at the beginning of a name signals that the respective variable, function, or property is non-public i.e. private, protected, or internal.
 In contrast, the lack of an underscore at the beginning of a name signals public API.